realcoloride/node_characterai/README.md

 In the following example, we will call a character using our microphone device as input, and speakers as output.

+>[!WARNING]
+> You can only call 1 character on the same account at a time.
+Trying to call somewhere else while this is running will call the call to interrupt and disconnect.

 ```typescript
 // create a dm if you have not already
 const dm = await character.DM(characterId);